mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSSenderDataAAD;
 ~~~~~

-When parsing a SenderData struct as part of message decryption, the
+When parsing a SenderData struct as part of message decryption, if the
-recipient MUST verify that the sender field represents an occupied
+SenderType is `member`,  the recipient MUST verify that the sender field
-leaf in the ratchet tree.
-In particular, the sender index value
+represents an occupied leaf in the ratchet tree.
+In particular, the sender
-MUST be less than the number of leaves in the tree.
+index value MUST be less than the number of leaves in the tree.

 # Group Creation